 Prospecting is always a hot topic in the world of sales and marketing.
 We’re always looking for ways to ignite sales teams with tools, best practices, and motivation to find and self-source more qualified sales pipeline.

 As we write emails, leave voice mails and develop our prospecting outreach strategies, I’d like to challenge everyone to prospect like a human.
 Let’s write emails like humans.
 Let’s leave messages like we’re leaving talking to fellow humans.
 Let’s engage prospects like they’re humans, rather than records in a lead or contact database.

-Put yourself in the shoes of the person receiving the email you’re writing and voice mail your leaving.
+Put yourself in the shoes of the person receiving the email you are writing and voice mail you are leaving.
 Ask yourself: